 6. Stock up on some colouring in books, board games and puzzles for the kids

 Have these up your sleeve for longer driving days to keep a lid on the kids.

 7. Hire bikes if you can

-It was great to stretch our legs and explore locations without having to uproot the motorhome all the time.
+It was great to stretch our legs and explore locations by bike without having to uproot the motorhome all the time.

 8. Take minimal luggage and use soft suitcases